glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 3. If rescheduling, the patient selects a new time slot.
 4. The system updates the appointment.
 5. A confirmation is sent.
-6. if cancelling, the appointment is removed.
+6. If cancelling, the appointment is removed.
 7. the system records the cancellation.
 8. Notifications are sent to the doctor and patient.